Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/) v1.19 or later
 - [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/)

+{:.note}
+> Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
+The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.

 ## Configure Kubectl

-Set your kubeconfig context and verify with the following commands.
+Set your kubeconfig context and verify with the following command:

     kubectl config use-context docker-desktop && kubectl cluster-info